thetruejard/LardRenderQueue/README.md

 ## Getting Started

+The script is developed with Python 3.7 but may work with earlier versions.

+Blender must be installed and in your `PATH` such that it is accessible via the command line. bpy updates along with Blender so it is recommended to use a relatively recent version.

-To use the script, run the following:
+To run the script, run the following:

     python repo_path/RenderQueue